Book Review : Midnight Blue by L.J. Shen

 I usually do not go for superstar/rockstar romance trope because it is too predictable for me, and I totally loathe when I can already kind of predict the plot of a book before I even read it.
 However, when I read the blurb to “Midnight Blue”, something about it pulls me in.
 I don’t know what it is, maybe it’s the cover, or the maybe the reviews I have read about the book, but it piqued my interest and I decided to pick it up.

 Needless to say, I enjoyed it.
 It was interesting in a way that a contemporary romance hasn’t been for a while.
-While the plot was plenty predictable, I find that I don’t exactly care because the characters in this book is magnificent.
+While the plot was plenty predictable, I find that I don’t exactly care because the characters in this book are magnificent.

 Alex is as foul mouthed and rude as they come.
 Now that he is sober, aware of his surroundings and the people that he surrounds himself with, he tries to make it a point for everyone around him to either hate him or want him dead.
 He treats everyone around him with contempt, spewing things that would only hurt the people around him so that they leave him alone.
 He knows that people around him always wants something from him, be it fame, money, sex or something else.
 And he hates it although he can’t do anything about it.